SteelCompendium/data-md-dse/Bestiary/Monsters/Lich/Statblocks/Lich.md

           compelled (save ends).
 A compelled creature must do everything in their power to move toward and touch the soulstone.

           A creature who touches an inhabited soulstone makes a **Might test** that takes a bane.

-          - **≤11:** The creature is reduced to 0 Stamina and the lich manifests adjacent to the soulstone with full Stamina.
+        t1: The creature is reduced to 0 Stamina and the lich manifests adjacent to the soulstone with full Stamina.

-          - **12-16:** The creature is reduced to 0 Stamina and the lich manifests adjacent to the soulstone with 300 Stamina.
+        t2: The creature is reduced to 0 Stamina and the lich manifests adjacent to the soulstone with 300 Stamina.

-          - **17+:** The creature has their Stamina reduced to their winded value unless it is already lower, and the lich manifests adjacent to the soulstone with 100 Stamina.
+        t3: The creature has their Stamina reduced to their winded value unless it is already lower, and the lich manifests adjacent to the soulstone with 100 Stamina.
 abilities:
   - name: Conflagration
+    icon: 🏹
     cost: Signature Ability
     keywords:
       - Magic